RenderKit/ospray/doc/api.md

                                      an index into the `material` parameter on the [renderer] (if it exists)

+  vec4f                    color     optional color assigned to the geometry

   OSPMaterial[] / uint32[] material  optional [data] array of (per-primitive) materials,
                                      may be an index into the `material` parameter on the renderer (if it exists)

   vec4f[]                  color     optional [data] array of (per-primitive) colors